Tyler Reddick: Personal life

 Reddick was born in Corning, California and grew up most of his life in DuQuoin, Illinois and Peoria, Illinois.
 He attended DuQuoin Christian Fellowship School before transferring to homeschooling for the last two years and graduating in 2014.
 He is the grandson of Benny Brown, founder of BBR Music Group.
 Reddick is married to Alexa DeLeon, and the couple has two sons.
+Reddick has Obstructive sleep apnea.